|If you have questions about Patreon’s existing feature for private RSS feeds that doesn’t use Acast, click here for information about how to|

 - When creating a new show, you’ll be prompted to add all the usual details for a podcast, like the title and description.

 - If you are importing an existing show, you’ll need a valid RSS feed for the show, which you can get from your podcast hosting provider.
-If you have set your show up as a podcast using Patreon’s RSS feature and the feed is not imported, you can access your RSS feed URL from the patreon.com/edit/settings page by clicking the “test link” in the RSS section of the page.
+If you have set your show up as a podcast using Patreon’s RSS feature and the feed is not imported, you can access your RSS feed URL from the patreon.com/edit/settings page by right-clicking on “test link” in the RSS section of the page, then selecting "Copy Link Address."

 - At this point you will have a completed show that is not yet connected to Patreon, and does not yet have any episodes.
 Click into Integrations from your Acast dashboard and enable the “Patreon” toggle to connect to Patreon.